Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Further Evaluation Across CI Scenarios

-This section evaluates the practical utility and applicability of our proposed framework by applying the methodology to another two representative CPS scenarios beyond the initial case study.
+This section evaluates the practical utility and applicability of our proposed framework by applying the methodology to another two representative CI scenarios beyond the initial solar PV inverter case study.
 The corresponding results are presented and analysed to highlight key insights, limitations, and implications for real-world deployment.